Survival of the fittest Cox model: Pivotal variable selection for time-to-event data

 \subsection{Model selection for survival analysis}

-The linearity assumption for $\mu_{\boldsymbol{\theta}}$ in the Cox model is convenient for at least three reasons.
-First, the negative log-likelihood function is convex in the parameters ${\boldsymbol \theta}\in{\mathbb R}^p$, and hence easy to optimize.
+The linearity of $\mu_{\bbeta}$ in Cox's model is convenient for at least three reasons.
+First, the negative log-partial likelihood function is convex and so easy to optimize.
 Second, the linear model can be interpreted as it captures the linear main effects in each input.
 Third, the set of influential inputs